truenas/documentation/content/en/hub/_index.md

 		<img src="/images/clipboard.jpg">
 	</div>
 	<div class="textcolumn">
-		<p>For more complicated use cases, TrueNAS supports many different administrative tasks such as monitoring system statistics, setting up system certificates, and backing up the system configuration.
+		<p>For more complicated use cases, TrueNAS supports many different administrative tasks such as monitoring system statistics, additional scripting, and backing up the system configuration.
 		Automatic data back up, sync, or other system maintenance tasks can also be scheduled.
 		There are also many different advanced features that unlock the full potential of TrueNAS, such as modifying Access Control Lists, using plugins and Virtual Machines (VMs), and reconfiguring High-Availability in TrueNAS Enterprise.</p>
 		<p><a href="/hub/tasks/administrative/">System Administration</a><br>